DDoS attacks are becoming more and more common as time goes on, It used to be where only the most skilled hackers could pull off such vicious attacks.

 Application layer attacks come in the form of user interaction, but it’s not impossible to detect an unusual amount of button clicks or page views.

-Traffic mitigation is a complicated process that requires lots of fine tuning.
+Traffic mitigation is a complicated process that requires lots of fine-tuning.
 Doing this yourself is out of the question since it would require more resources and money than you can handle.
 Luckily, DDoS attacks are so common it has spawned a completely new business model.
-There are several quality services like InCapsula out there that can successfully mitigate traffic and discard it effectively.
+There are several quality services out there that can successfully mitigate traffic and discard it effectively.
 Third party services do the heavy lifting for you.

 DDoS attacks are deadly because they exhaust system resources to the point where your servers can’t handle any more traffic.
 Cloud-based services look to solve this problem.
 You don’t have the money and resources to set up large server farms, so other businesses offer their servers for a price.
 This works because third-party services can handle DDoS attacks of any scale, given you purchase enough bandwidth from them.